 We offer a full schedule of classes for all levels of practitioners, from beginner to advanced.
 Students who are brand new to yoga may begin in the Beginners Series or Fundamentals of Asana class and move to higher level classes at their own pace.

-All of our classes are 90 minutes in length.
-Please arrive 15 minutes before class time for your first class so you may get acquainted with the instructor.
+Please arrive 15 minutes before class time for your first class so you can get acquainted with the instructor.
 Please wear shorts or leggings and t-shirt or tank top.
 Mats and props are provided, so no need to bring your own.

 Fundamentals of Asana